sktime/sktime/docs/source/get_involved/code_of_conduct.rst

 4.1 The Code of Conduct Committee
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The sktime Code of Conduct committee is currently on hiatus and re-organizing.
+The sktime Code of Conduct committee is currently consists of
+Franz Kiraly (f.kiraly@ucl.ac.uk) only.

+We encourage community members to step up to become a member of the committee.

-Please use the NumFOCUS CoC reporting process in the transition period.
+You can use the NumFOCUS CoC reporting process as an alternative entry point
+for reporting.

 4.2 Urgent Situations: Acting Unilaterally
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~